The Cyber Puppets

 This was the seed from which the plot of The Cyber Puppets grew.
 A major part of my research was to save up about 85 episodes of Dallas on videotape, and then, at the beginning of my summer break, my exam marking completed, I shut my curtains and spent a week watching them all.
 The ideas flowed freely and I took copious notes.
 I didn’t want my soap family to be yet more oil barons like those in Dallas and Dynasty and so I instead decided to make them an American-based family company of Scotch whisky distillers.
 This allowed me to take a friendly swipe at expatriate Scots.
 On the north American continent alone the number of people claiming Scottish ancestry substantially outnumbers the actual population of Scotland.
 The exaggerated and sentimental love that some of them display for all things Scottish (both real and stereotypical) can be a little irritating to those of us who actually live there.

 I was very pleased with the final result until my enthusiasm was dented by the response of the first few publishers to whom I sent my manuscript.
 Eventually it was accepted by a small new science fiction publisher called Big Engine, who managed to produce most of the titles on their initial list, only to go out of business a couple of weeks before my book was due to appear and after I had checked and returned the proofs.
 That was in 2002, and after a further period languishing on my hard disc, The Cyber Puppets was finally published in 2012 as an E book by Brain in a Jar Books, another brave venture, this one undertaken by the Glasgow science fiction writer Gary Gibson.
+In 2018 it was reissued both as a paperback and E book by Matador Books.

 “Enjoyed reading this book, set in a very Dallas/Dynasty like soap world, where one character starts to realise how false it all is and questions the nature of what is happening around – while lots of ridiculous soap opera antics keep the story moving forward … a very entertaining science fiction yarn that had me laughing.”
 Amazon reader